-- Maintain “good housekeeping” on roof deck at all times.
+- Always maintain “good housekeeping” on the roof deck.

-- If proper point of application temperatures cannot be maintained, the roofing system should be sealed and roofing system application should be shut down until weather conditions improve.
+- If the proper point of application temperatures cannot be maintained, the roofing system should be sealed and the roofing system application should be shut down until weather conditions improve.

 *DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.